Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 Using it several times you will also have the possibility to restore the watched status of Netflix.

 **Be careful because of a Kodi problem, if you change the state watched manually, after stopping playback causes strange side effects, which will only resolve after Kodi restart**

+### Notifications with errors at the end of the playback

+_An error prevented the update the status watched on netflix_

+It's an unresolved problem that happens sometimes, which causes the failure to update the watched status on Netflix